-

 Aphasia Support

-Aphasia Support is a charity, founded in Yorkshire.
+Aphasia Support is a registered charity, founded in Yorkshire.
+Our mission is to improve the wellbeing of people with aphasia and their carers.

-Our mission is to improve the wellbeing of people with aphasia and their carers by providing tailored speech and language therapy and support.
+Aphasia Support is a registered charity, founded in Yorkshire.
+Our mission is to improve the wellbeing of people with aphasia and their carers by providing tailored speech and language therapy and long-term support.

 -